 Normally port1 accepts an input signal and port2 is the reference for port1.
 However, for an opposite polarity stimulus, port1 could be connected to a reference port and port2 could serve as the input.
-In some situations, such as in the case of a true differential buffer model, it might be desirable to provide two D to A converters, one to drive the Non-Inverting input and the other one to drive the Inverting input.
-In this case the D to A converters may be defined with the polarity argument, one with the value Non-Inverting and the other with the value Inverting.
+In some situations, such as in the case of a true differential buffer model, it might be desirable to provide two D\to\A converters, one to drive the Non-Inverting input and the other one to drive the Inverting input.
+In this case the D\to\A converters may be defined with the polarity argument, one with the value Non-Inverting and the other with the value Inverting.

 The vlow and vhigh entries accept analog voltage values which must correspond to the digital off and on states, where the vhigh value must be greater than the vlow value.
-When polarity is Non-Inverting, vlow corresponds to the digital off state '0', vhigh corresponds to the digital on state '1', trise corresponds to the analog edge rate going from the digital off to on state, and tfall corresponds to the analog edge rate going from the digital on to off state.
+For example, a 3.3 V ground referenced buffer would list vlow as 0 V and vhigh as 3.3 V.When polarity is Non-Inverting, vlow corresponds to the digital off state '0', vhigh corresponds to the digital on state '1', trise corresponds to the analog edge rate going from the digital off to on state, and tfall corresponds to the analog edge rate going from the digital off state.
 When polarity is Inverting, the analog behavior corresponds to the opposite digital states.
-For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. For a Non-Inverting D to A converter, a rising edge in D drive would result in a transition from 0 V to 3.3 V, and for an Inverting D to A converter, a rising edge in D drive would result in a transition from 3.3 V to 0 V. The trise and tfall entries are times, must be positive, and define input ramp rise and fall times between 0 and 100 percent.
+For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. For a Non-Inverting D\to\A converter, a rising edge in D\drive would result in a transition from 0 V to 3.3 V, and for an Inverting D\to\A converter, a rising edge in D\drive would result in a transition from 3.3 V to 0 V. The trise and tfall entries are times, must be positive, and define input ramp rise and fall times between 0 and 100 percent.